rsalmei/about-time/README.md

 ```

-### 3. And you can count and measure throughput:
+### 3. Use it to count iterations and measure throughput:

-Wrap your iterable and iterate it!
-Since it have duration, it can calculate the throughput of the whole block.
-Specially useful in generators, which do not have length, but you can use with any iterables:
+Wrap your iterable and just iterate it!
+Since we internally have duration information, it can calculate the throughput of the whole block.
+Specially useful in generators, which do not have length (but you can use it with any iterables):

+This mode requires a small callback function (which can be an inner function or a lambda) to allow you to use a `for` loop any way you want, and the callback will be called automatically when the iterable is exhausted.

 ```python
 def callback(t_func):